garronej/vite-envs/README.md

 # Motivation

-We want to be able to do that `docker run --env FOO="xyz" my-org/my-create-react-app` then access `FOO` in the app like `process.env["FOO"]`.
+We want to be able to do `docker run --env FOO="xyz" my-org/my-create-react-app` then access `FOO` in the app like `process.env["FOO"]`.

 Create react app provides no official way to inject environment variable from the server into the page.